mpkocher/pbsmrtpipe/docs/chunking.rst

 Taken from `testkit-data/dev_local_fasta_chunk <https://github.com/PacificBiosciences/pbsmrtpipe/tree/master/testkit-data/dev_local_fasta_chunk>`_

-Please run this testkit job included within pbsmrtpipe and examine the logs and graph in the job directory output of `job_output/workflow/workflow.svg` in your webbrower to examine the DAG.
+.. note:: Please run this testkit job included within pbsmrtpipe and examine the logs and graph in the job directory output of `job_output/workflow/workflow.svg` in your webbrower to examine the DAG.

+More examples of chunking tools and examples are in `pbcoretools <https://github.com/PacificBiosciences/pbcoretools>`_

 In this testkit-job, the "pbsmrtpipe.tasks.dev_filter_fasta" has a companion chunked task and .
 The task as one input a **Fasta** File and emits a single **Fasta** file type.